Bible, Christian blog, Christian faith, Christian Writer, Devotional thought, Seasons of life, The Word of God

 More information on Joy and her writing, and links to purchase her books can be found here www.joymargetts.com

-Christian Writer, christmas, God's faithfulness, New life, New year, Seasons of life
+Christian Writer, christmas, Seasons of life

 NEW AND UNCHANGING